 “The idea is that economies are largely constituted by institutions – banking, insurance, credit, property rights, contract regimes, and the like,” Hockett explained.
 “It’s often argued that getting the institutions right and getting the laws right is a prerequisite for getting development right.”

-“Contemporary Challenges in Law, Economics and Conflict” opens with a public event at the NYC Cornell Club on April 12 from 9:30 a.m. to 1:30 p.m.
-In addition to remarks by Basu and Hockett, the session features talks by Nobel Prize-winning economist Joseph Stiglitz, chief economist Célestin Monga of the African Development Bank, and economist Joseph Zeira of The Hebrew University of Jerusalem.
-There is no cost, but registration is required.
+“Contemporary Challenges in Law, Economics and Conflict” opened with a public event at the NYC Cornell Club on April 12 from 9:30 a.m. to 1:30 p.m.
+In addition to remarks by Basu and Hockett, the session featured talks by Nobel Prize-winning economist Joseph Stiglitz, chief economist Célestin Monga of the African Development Bank, and economist Joseph Zeira of The Hebrew University of Jerusalem.

 “We have hosted a couple of seminars in Ithaca, but this conference announces our arrival to Manhattan and the world,” Basu said.